When, Why, and How To Check For Asbestos in Your Home

 There are four primary health reasons to check for asbestos.
 Those reasons are mesothelioma, lung cancer, asbestosis, and diffuse pleural thickening.

 Mesothelioma and lung cancer are 2 different types of cancer caused by the same thing: exposure to asbestos.

 Asbestosis, a chronic inflammatory and scarring disease that affects the lungs, can lead to mesothelioma or lung cancer.
 Asbestosis is caused by long-term exposure to asbestos.

 Diffuse pleural thickening (DPT), also know as pleural thickening, is a disease that causes scarring and thickening of the pleura.
 The scarred pleura — a thin membrane which covers the lungs — continues to grow.
 The growing scar tissue can encase the lung, or lungs, and close off the area between the pleura and the lungs.
 DPT also comes from asbestos exposure.

 Unlike water damage or mold, it's hard to see if you have asbestos in your home.
 To the untrained eye, asbestos doesn't stand out like water damage does, nor does it give off an unpleasant odor like a mold deposit might.
 That said, if you think there's even a small chance you have asbestos, you should seek the help of a professional.
 Make sure they are trained to handle asbestos.
 Asbestos abatement calls for very particular methods of containing the area, removing materials, and ensuring there's no remaining contamination.

 At the end of the day, your home is supposed to be your safe haven; however, if you think you have been exposed to asbestos due to someone else’s negligence, you may be entitled to compensation.
 Contact a lawyer, like a personal injury lawyer Memphis TN relies on, today!

-Thanks to our friends and contributors from Wiseman Bray for their insights into asbestos and personal injury practice.
+Thanks to our friends and contributors from Patterson Bray for their insights into asbestos and personal injury practice.